miroculus/r-cluster/README.md

 - A valid AWS account
 - `aws configure` in order to be logged in
 - [jq](https://stedolan.github.io/jq/) installed
+- A baked `ami`s ready with R installed (The ones used on this script will be open sourced in the future)

 ## Usage

 - `sh create_cluster.sh`
+- `sh create_rstudio.sh`

 ## Reference

 - `sh create_cluster.sh`: This script will send all these files to an S3 bucket, and then generates the R-Cluster via de `aws cli`

-## To create a single instance-type

-Without the complexity of having a public and a private network, you can use `sh create_rstudio.sh` to provision a machine with R-Studio
+- `sh create_rstudio.sh`: This script will send all these files to an S3 bucket, and then generates a R-Studio instance via de `aws cli`

 ## Recomendations